USEPA/egrid/README.md

 1. Obtain an API key for EPA data.
     a.
 Request an API key from https://www.epa.gov/power-sector/cam-api-portal.
     b.
 Create folder `api_keys/` within the root of the eGRID.
     c.
-Create a text file named `camd_api_key.txt` within the folder `api_keys/` and save the API key here on a single line.
+Create a text file named `epa_api_key.txt` within the folder `api_keys/` and save the API key here on a single line.
 2. Load `eGRID_R.Rproj` within RStudio to enable the project environment.
 3. Render `eGRID_master.qmd`.
     a.
 Set data year in `params` (eGRID_year) in the YAML as a string in the format "YYYY" (ex: `"2023"`).